About Pastor Mark

 Practical Leadership so Others See Him

 Practical Leadership is a term that I landed on a few years ago.
-With a lot of leadership in the church and through Christianity, people need to determine what ultimately drives their preaching, teaching, and problem-solving style.
-The process that guided me to a focus on practical leadership fell on three primary fronts.
+With a lot of leadership in the church and through Christianity, people must determine what ultimately drives their preaching, teaching, and problem-solving style.
+The process that guided me to a focus on practical leadership fell into three primary fronts.

 1. Teaching/Preaching